Do You Find It HARD To “Be In The Moment”?

 So let’s talk about this being ‘in the moment’ thing.
 If we all know about it, why do we need so much reminding to do it?

-Last week I challenged myself to remember that in any given moment I lack nothing.
-That I already have everything I need – and some of you joined in with this intention.
+I recently challenged myself to remember that in any given moment I lack nothing.
+That I already have everything I need.

 When I manage to do it, it’s a relief.
 Like a deep soul whisper, “Everything’s alright.”